Jane Hay: St Abbs

 She moved to St Abbs where she helped establish the lifeboat station after witnessing the loss of the Danish Steamer Alfred Erlandsen with all its crew.
 She also set up a diving school and the 'Rocket Brigade' for children to learn life-saving techniques.
+She became friends with local suffragist and campaigner Isabel Cowe.

 Hay set up a restaurant for fisher girls who came for the herring curing at Eyemouth and a recreation room at Coldingham.

 She was involved in the Celtic Revival movement, being a good friend of Ella Carmichael and Margery Kennedy Fraser, and was a member of the Highland Association.
 She also one of the founding members of the Scottish American Society.
 She invited friends to lecture at the Church Literary Society including Antarctic explorer William Spiers Bruce and scientist and town planner Patrick Geddes.

 After suffering from a breakdown in health, Hay travelled to Switzerland on the advice of her doctors.
 She died of an embolism at Monnetier-Mornex in France in 1914.